Summary

 Treatment [21]

-- Follow-up and monitor for restenosis, aortic aneurysm, and aortic dissection.
+- Follow-up to monitor for re-stenosis, aortic aneurysm, and aortic dissection

 Complications